Inheritance in Java

 The extends keyword indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.

-In the terminology of Java, a class which is inherited is called parent or super class and the new class is called child or subclass.
+In the terminology of Java, a class which is inherited is called a parent or superclass, and the new class is called child or subclass.

 Java Inheritance Example